nhxv/task-manager/README.md

 ## Task manager
-A full stack web application that allows manager to assign tasks to their employees.
+A fullstack web application that allows manager to assign tasks to their employees.

 Live demo: coming soon.

+### Built with
+HTML, CSS, SCSS, NgBootstrap, Typescript, Angular, Maven, Java, Spring Boot, Spring Security, Spring Data JPA, Hibernate Search, MySQL

+### How to run locally

+    - run create-user in /sql-script directory to create a new database user
+    - run Spring boot application to create database tables
+    - Run init in /sql-script directory to create an admin account (username: admin, password: password)
+    - Run Angular dev server with command ng serve in /web directory

-### Features
+### Main features
 Admin account can:

 - create, view, edit, delete, archive and assign tasks to employees
 - view, delete, and search for task archives
 - view and delete employees